manas-shinde/Rainbow-Canvas-Drawing/README.md

 ## Extra Features

 1. Brush Size Selector: Uses a range input element to let users change the brush size.
+2. Eraser Tool: Adds a button to switch the drawing color to white, simulating an eraser.

 ## Contributing